-At the one-hundred-and-twentieth WP.29, the Government of Japan, through document TRANS/WP.29/2000/39, presented a proposal concerning the necessity of establishing common definitions to facilitate the formulation of future global technical regulations (gtrs), selecting vehicle category, vehicle weight, and vehicle dimension as candidate items requiring a common definition.
-The necessity of common definitions was unanimously recognized at the WP.29 session and, in October 2000, an informal group was formed under GRSG and Japan volunteered to chair the effort.
+At the one-hundred-and-twentieth session of WP.29, the Government of Japan, through document TRANS/WP.29/2000/39, presented a proposal concerning the necessity of establishing common definitions to facilitate the formulation of future global technical regulations (gtrs), selecting vehicle category, vehicle weight, and vehicle dimension as candidate items requiring a common definition.
+The necessity of common definitions was unanimously recognized at the WP.29 session and, in October 2000, an informal group was formed under the Working Party on General Safety Provisions (GRSG) and Japan volunteered to chair the effort.
 This "Common Tasks Group" was assigned to develop global common definitions within two years, which would be presented to WP.29 for approval for use in future gtrs.

-This draft gtr 0 applies to all wheeled vehicles, equipment and parts falling within the scope of the Agreement Concerning the Establishing of Global Technical Regulation for Wheeled Vehicles, Equipment and Parts, which can be fitted and/or be used on Wheeled Vehicles.
-The establishment of the definitions of categories, masses and dimensions of vehicles will help us establish gtrs that internationally improve the safety and environmental protection features of automobiles, and that will reduce development and manufacturing costs as well as the cost to consumers.
+This S.R.
+1 applies to all wheeled vehicles, equipment and parts falling within the scope of the Agreement Concerning the Establishing of Global Technical Regulation for Wheeled Vehicles, Equipment and Parts, which can be fitted and/or be used on Wheeled Vehicles.
+The establishment of the definitions of categories, masses and dimensions of vehicles will help to establish gtrs that internationally improve the safety and environmental protection features of automobiles, and that will reduce development and manufacturing costs as well as the cost to consumers.

-While this document is identified as a gtr, it is not a gtr in the sense that it does not contain performance requirements as listed under Article 4 of the 1998 Agreement.
-Therefore, this document does not trigger the obligations of Article 7 requiring contracting parties to initiate procedures for adopting gtrs.
+This resolution does not contain performance requirements as listed under Article 4 of the 1998 Agreement, therefore it does not trigger the obligations of Article 7 requiring Contracting Parties to initiate procedures for adopting gtrs.

 The first Common Tasks Group meeting was held on 16-17 October 2000, where its future work schedule was approved.
-The three above-mentioned items of common definition were proposed by the Government of Japan as high-priority candidate items for drafting future gtrs and were approved, although it was understood that common definitions would not necessarily be confined to those three items.
+The three above-mentioned items of common definition were proposed as high-priority candidate items for drafting future gtrs and were approved, although it was understood that common definitions would not necessarily be confined to those three items.
 Then, the definitions of vehicle categories, weight, and dimensions of the United States of America, European Union, and Japan were compared on the basis of summary data prepared by the Government of Japan, and the existence of differences in definitions was acknowledged.

-There were distinct philosophy differences in vehicle definitions among the regulations of European Union, Japan and the United States of America regulations.
-As an example, the distinctions between passenger cars and trucks made by Japanese and European Union regulation are based on the quantitative comparisons between the relative accommodations for passengers and cargo in a given vehicle (e.g., comparisons of passenger mass to cargo mass or passenger space to cargo space).
-The distinctions between passenger cars and trucks made in the regulations of the United States of America are based on qualitative definitions (e.g., for "transportation of property or special purpose equipment or constructed on a truck chassis or with special features for occasional off-road use".
+There were distinct philosophy differences in vehicle definitions among the regulations of European Union, Japan and the United States of America.
+As an example, the distinctions between passenger cars and trucks made by Japanese and European Union regulations are based on the quantitative comparisons between the relative accommodations for passengers and cargo in a given vehicle (e.g., comparisons of passenger mass to cargo mass or passenger space to cargo space).
+The distinctions between passenger cars and trucks made in the regulations of the United States of America are based on qualitative definitions (e.g., for "transportation of property or special purpose equipment or constructed on a truck chassis or with special features for occasional off-road use").
 Specifically, the major differences are as shown in the three tables below:

-1. Summarized Comparison of Vehicle Categories between Japan, Europe and United States
+1. Summarized Comparison of Vehicle Categories between Japan, Europe and the United States of America